 Develop cultural aspects examples.

-Q: Is it only a mere translation of old concepts into a more efficient sign/gestural langage?
+Q: Is it only a mere translation of old concepts into a more efficient sign/gestural language?
 A: no. It also has emergent properties (think of shapeline).

 A multidisciplinary language

 SP not limited to music performance.
 Signs started to be created by W himself from 90+ for multidisciplinary performance.